bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 minimise fees, and to encourage developers to design smart contracts and new features in a way that will also minimise the impact on the UTXO set.

+Because segwit is a soft-forking change and does not increase the base blocksize, the worst case growth rate of the UTXO set stays the same.

 ### Who benefits?

 Reduced UTXO growth will benefit miners, businesses, and users who run full nodes,